IRS Notice CP523 – Intent to Levy & Intent to Terminate Your Installment Agreement

 - You didn’t file a tax return by the due date.

-- You are being notified about the IRS’ intention to terminate your installment agreement and to levy your assets if you fail to contact the IRS within 30 days.
+- The IRS intends to terminate your installment agreement and to levy your assets if they fail to hear from you within 30 days.

 Notice deadline: 30 days